 During Year 10 all students take part in the leadership training programme White Space.
 Building upon the understandings gained in their Middle School years, students begin to develop the skills necessary to lead others.

 In Years 11 and 12 all students are encouraged to be actively involved in one or more leadership roles.
-These include mentoring Year 7 students, providing tutorial support for junior students, serving on the Student Council, leading School Assemblies, planning and leading Outdoor Education camps including a Ski camp in New Zealand, designing and delivering learning activities for children in Fiji and coaching school sporting teams.
+These include mentoring Year 7 students, providing tutorial support for students, serving on the Student Council, leading School Assemblies, planning and leading Outdoor Education camps including a Ski camp in New Zealand, designing and delivering learning activities for children in Fiji and coaching school sporting teams.

 Understanding that to lead well one must be able to learn from others, each Year 12 student has a mentor from the broader school community.